 Water pollution is the contamination of water bodies (e.g. lakes, rivers, oceans and ground waters).
 Water pollution occurs when pollutants like heavy metals are discharged directly or indirectly into the water bodies.
 The presence of polluting metals like Pb, Cd, Cu, Cr, Fe and Zn are known to show effect on human body.
 Emission spectroscopy using inductively coupled plasma (ICP) is the rapid, sensitive, and convenient method for the determination of metals in water and wastewater samples.

 The extensive use of pesticides harms the soil, air, food surface and ground waters and quality causing serious impacts on the environment and on human health.
 In natural waters pesticide residues are present at very low levels and can be degraded when submitted to lower pH levels or exposed to solar radiation.
-The presence of organic contaminants in the environment are a result of pollution from various anthropogenic activities.
-Pesticides, generated by the intensification of agriculture, are regarded as some of the most dangerous contaminants of the environment, despite their numerous merits.
+The presence of organic contaminants in the environment are a result of pollution from various anthropogenic activities. while doing pesticides testing, Pesticides generated by the intensification of agriculture, are regarded as some of the most dangerous contaminants of the environment, despite their numerous merits.
 Not only are they toxic, they are also mobile and capable of bioaccumulation Pesticides in environmental samples are analysed by high resolution gas chromatography/high resolution mass spectrometry (HRGC/HRMS) using isotope dilution and internal standard quantitation techniques.

 Volatile organic compounds: